July 17, 2054. Friday. 9:30 am.

 “Yes.”
 Will nodded.
 Both Isabel and Will agreed to join in on the quest.
 “I feel like I heard your name from somewhere.
 I just can’t remember exactly.”

 “I met you before during the raid.
-I was that fox looking creature.”
+I was the fox creature.”

 “Wait, you were that cute fox?”
 Isabel cuts-in in excitement.
 “I was so jealous when I heard that the other girls got to touch your fur.”
 She stopped for a moment and giggled.
 “That came out so weird.”